Getting Started with the cf CLI

 For more information about user roles, see Orgs, Spaces, Roles, and Permissions.

-$ cf set-org-role huey@example.com example-org OrgManager Assigning role OrgManager to user huey@example.com in org example-org as username@example.com...
+Assigning role OrgManager to user huey@example.com in org example-org as username@example.com...
 OK

-Note: If you are not a Cloud Foundry admin, you see this message when you try to run these commands:
+If you are not an admin, you see this message when you try to run these commands: error code: 10003, message: You

-error code: 10003, message: You are not authorized to perform the requested action
+are not authorized to perform the requested action

-and the cf unset-org-role
+or cf unset-org-role

 The user exists in multiple origins.
 Specify an origin for the requested user from: ‘uaa’, ‘other’

-To resolve this ambiguity, construct a curl
+To resolve this ambiguity, you can construct a curl

-command that uses the CF API to perform the desired role-management function.
+command that uses the API to perform the desired role management function.
+For an example, see the

-Push an App
+Push an app

-This section describes how to use the cf push
+These sections describe how to use the cf push

 command to push a new app or sync changes to an existing app.

-Push a New App or Push Changes to an App
+Push a new app or push changes to an app

 To push an app: